 An exciting result of such attempts is the rapidly growing phenomenon of the Ukrainian "bard"-a poet who sings or chants his verses, accompanying himself on the guitar.
-Panchyshyn, Chubai (Hryhorii's son), Morozov, and Oleh Pokalchuk are the most prominent among them.
-I am particularly fond of Andrii Panchyshyn's work, because it is imbued with the spirit of the pre-war
+Andrii Panchyshyn, Viktor Morozov, and Oleh Pokalchuk are the most prominent among them.